DominikVogel/matching-ids/README.md

 # matching-ids

 R code for generating unique identifiers for use in survey research.
 The code can be found in the file ``generating-ids.R``.

+The code is associated with the following publication:

+Vogel, D. (2018).
+Matching survey responses with anonymity in environments with privacy concerns: A practical guide. *International Journal of Public Sector Management*, 31(7): 742–754. https://doi.org/10.1108/IJPSM-12-2017-0330. *Open Access Post-Print*: https://doi.org/10.31235/osf.io/nwjd7

 # How to use